abbyaguilar/abbyaguilar/README.md

 Built with React, Firebase, Firestore, and Google Maps.

+### 🌿 Sprout Jourmind
+A mindfulness journal project created to help people build reflection habits and personal growth practices.

+Built as a real-world product experience with React and Firebase.

 ### 🌱 DecideToLive
 A research-informed longevity assessment platform designed to help users reflect on lifestyle habits and wellness factors through an interactive experience.